Breast: Evolutionary development

 Humans are the only mammals whose breasts become permanently enlarged after sexual maturity (known in humans as puberty).
 The reason for this evolutionary change is unknown.
 Several hypotheses have been put forward:

 A link has been proposed to processes for synthesizing the endogenous steroid hormone precursor dehydroepiandrosterone which takes place in fat rich regions of the body like the buttocks and breasts.
 These contributed to human brain development and played a part in increasing brain size.
 Breast enlargement may for this purpose have occurred as early as Homo ergaster (1.7–1.4 MYA).
 Other breast formation hypotheses may have then taken over as principal drivers.

-It has been suggested by zoologists Avishag and Amotz Zahavi that the size of the human breasts can be explained by the handicap theory of sexual dimorphism.
+It has been suggested by zoologists Avishag and Amotz Zahavi that the size of the human breasts can be explained by the handicap hypothesis of sexual dimorphism.
 This would see the explanation for larger breasts as them being an honest display of the women's health and ability to grow and carry them in her life.
 Prospective mates can then evaluate the genes of a potential mate for their ability to sustain her health even with the additional energy demanding burden she is carrying.

 The zoologist Desmond Morris describes a sociobiological approach in his science book The Naked Ape.
 He suggests, by making comparisons with the other primates, that breasts evolved to replace swelling buttocks as a sex signal of ovulation.
 He notes how humans have, relatively speaking, large penises as well as large breasts.
 Furthermore, early humans adopted bipedalism and face-to-face coitus.
 He therefore suggested enlarged sexual signals helped maintain the bond between a mated male and female even though they performed different duties and therefore were separated for lengths of time.